GoogleCloudPlatform/functions-framework-python/examples/cloudevents/README.md

 docker run -p:8080:8080 ff_example
 ```

-Send an event to the container.
+Send an event to the container:

 ```python
 from cloudevents.sdk import converters